lowRISC/lowrisc-site/content/docs/getting-started.md

 To use this method JP1 must be in the USB/SD position and JP2 should be in the USB position.
 Once configured, the USB stick is inaccessible to Linux and cannot be used to store other files.
 After pressing the PROG button with the USB memory stick inserted the BUSY light should glow amber steadily for 30 seconds or so, then the green DONE light will come on.
 In the event of failure, the amber BUSY light will flash slowly, in this case it is worth trying a different memory stick.

 Configuration from SD-Card is not supported in this release (because the onboard PIC places the SD-Card in 1-bit SPI mode, and we need it in 4-bit SD mode).
 If a method is found to return to 4-bit SD-mode, then this mode can be supported in a future release.

+## Standalone installation

+For standalone installation Vivado is required and the bitstream will be installed in QSPI memory.
+Even if you don't require standalone use, this method is preferred for reliability and performance.
+The Nexys4-DDR board should be plugged in and powered up, and the Digilent drivers should have been installed as per the manufacturer's recommendations.

+    make program-cfgmem

+This action will have no effect unless the programming jumper JP1 is in the QSPI position.

 ## Switch settings